hkirk/I4dab-slides/slides/06 - EfCore/06-ef-intro-relations.md

 * LINQ is translated into SQL
 * Tracking snapshopts are created - holding original values
-* DetectChanges stages works out what has changed
+* DetectChanges works out what has changed
 * Transaction is started - all or nothing is saved
-* SQL command is run
+* SQL command is executed

 ---